 skip to Main Content

-For those currently in a state of medical need, in a nursing home, receiving long-term Home Care Services now, or moving to a nursing home soon, timing is critical to avoid another month of high costs.
+For those with a current medical need, in a nursing home, receiving long-term Home Care Services, or moving to a nursing home soon, timing is critical to avoid another month of high costs.
 At Drescher & Cheslow, we can help you plan for your future or transition quickly with a strategic process.
-Our Elder Law legal team has extensive experience assisting clients in qualifying for Medicaid and choosing the most cost-effective and secure options for their eldercare.
+Our elder law attorneys have extensive experience assisting clients in qualifying for Medicaid and choosing the most cost-effective and secure options for their eldercare.
 The sooner we start, the better off you’ll be.

 What is Medicaid?

 Medicaid takes advantage of both federal and state health insurance programs to care for low-income individuals and those in need of additional financial support.
 Qualifying for Medicaid is necessary to make the cost of nursing home care manageable.
-While there are several ways to qualify for Medicaid, hiring a legal professional is a great way to ensure that you have the best chance possible for qualifying.
-Our team has experience helping individuals and families from varying financial backgrounds.
+While there are several ways to qualify for Medicaid, hiring an elder law lawyer is a great way to ensure you have the best chance possible for qualifying.
+Our elder law attorneys have experience helping individuals and families from varying financial backgrounds.

 Thinking Ahead for Long-Term Care Needs

-Too often, clients come to me when they have their backs against the wall faced with a difficult situation.
-Whether it is mom or dad, your husband or wife, or your best friend, looking ahead to strategize for long-term care planning simplifies the process for qualifying for benefits during an already challenging time.
+Too often, clients come to me when they have their backs against the wall and facing a difficult situation.
+Whether it’s your mom or dad, husband or wife, or best friend, looking ahead to strategize for long-term care planning simplifies the process of qualifying for benefits during an already challenging time.

 Back To Top